DevilAJ/SE-Sem-4-IIT2019085-team/README.md

  Our project is based on the **Smart Toilet Management System** which  helps us in monitoring the toilet.

- For that purpose, we have made a web and app based gui and here are the proper description of that application :-
+ For that purpose, we have made a web and app based gui and here are the proper description of that application.

+ Here are the screenshots  of the application pages :-

+ ### Login Page